Andrianos-Mastrokolias/Campus-Food-Ordering-Platform/docs/acceptance-tests.md

 ## Test 4.1 – Admin receives vendor detail request notification

 Given a vendor submits a detail change request
 When the request is created
 Then the admin receives an email notification.

 ---

 ## Test 4.2 – Admin dashboard displays pending requests

 Given pending vendor detail requests exist
 When the admin opens the detail requests page
 Then all pending requests are displayed.

 ---

 ## Test 4.3 – Admin approves request

 Given a pending vendor detail request exists
 When the admin approves the request
-Then the request status changes to approved.
+Then the request status changes to approved and the vendor profile is updated.

 ---

 ## Test 4.4 – Admin rejects request

 Given a pending vendor detail request exists
 When the admin rejects the request
-Then the request status changes to rejected.
+Then the request status changes to rejected and the vendor profile remains unchanged.

 ---